kitchokly/quartz/content/📽️6 Questions for note-taking.md

 ---
-title: Questions for note-taking
+title: 📽️ Questions for note-taking
 enableToc: false
-tags:
-  - 📽️ Presentation
 ---

 * What (or who) do we consider note-worthy?